Nutmeg

 This section has been translated automatically.

-Nutmeg allergy can occur as a food allergy, often in connection with the celery-carrot-mugwort spice syndrome.
-Type IV sensitizations are also known (see above)
+Nutmeg allergy can occur as a food allergy, often in conjunction with celery-carrot-mugwort spice syndrome.
+Type IV sensitizations are also known.
+Dose-dependent hallucinogenic effect.

 Note(s)